ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/load-balance-and-failover.dotnet.markdown

 ###ReadBalanceBehavior

-* This convention gets or sets the default load-balancing behaviour of ***Read*** requests done from the client to RavenDB cluster.
+* This convention gets or sets the default load-balancing behavior of ***Read*** requests done from the client to RavenDB cluster.

 * The method selected in the convention determines which node the client's _RequestExecuter_ will send the ***Read*** requests to,
   and which node to **failover** to in case of issues with the ***Read*** request.